This is the web site for a unique series of eclectic Sunday afternoon acoustic music concerts being held at

 Our concerts are well attended, so we ask able-bodied visitors to allow an extra few minutes and park in the Long Stay car park behind the row of shops a little further up the hill from the Community Centre, leaving the closer parking spaces for those less mobile.
 There is an aerial view here, showing how close this car-park is to the concert venue - at a slow walk it takes about four minutes to go from the car park to the community centre.

-As before there will be a selection of local craft stalls at the concerts for visitors to browse during the interval.
+As before there will be one or two local craft stalls at the concerts for visitors to browse during the interval.

 Amongst those who have exhibited to date are: